mbarecki/ansible-kubernetes/README.md

 More informations about deployment and configuration of test VMs which contain
 related SSH public key can be found [here](https://github.com/mbarecki/kvm-ubuntu-server-deployer).

+***Note: SSH private key should be kept secret.
+In this repository private key is added for test/lab purposes.***

-Account is created by playbook on Kubernetes master which could be used to interact with cluster:
+Account details on Kubernetes master which could be used to interact with cluster:
 ```console
 username: operator
 password: test